AdamAbidi/Android-Project-NASA-API/README.md

 # Android-Project-NASA-API

 My team developped a mobile application for space amateurs.
-Our project offers the possibility of using three separate services.
+Our project offers three separate services.

 The first: called APOD ,displays the photo of the day taken by the satellites.